saulpierotti/markdown_notebook/LB2.md

 	* It should be calculated for H, E, and C (the term s in the sum) and summed
 * Many predictors return also a reliability index for each position in the sequence (in the range 0-9)
 	* In NN I can just derive it from the activations of the output layer by subtracting the best output (the highest) to the second best
+	* It is proven that in a NN the output of a network is the probability of a certain answer

 ## History of Secondary Structure Prediction
 * Secondary structures were predicted by Linus Pauling and Robert Corey in 1951 on the basis of H bonding and cooperativity criteria, before the first crystal structure